-TeleSign is one of the world’s largest and most trusted CPaaS (“Communications Platform as a Service”) and Customer identity and engagement solutions Provider, based in Los Angeles, California.
-Combining real-time data & analytics, phone verification and two-factor authentication, TeleSign is trusted by the world’s largest brands to prevent online fraud and helps secure billions of end-user accounts from compromise on behalf of our Customers.
+Telesign is a world leader in Digital Identity and Programmable Communications, based in Los Angeles, California.
+Combining real-time data & analytics, phone verification and two-factor authentication, Telesign is trusted by the world’s largest brands to prevent online fraud and helps secure billions of end-user accounts from compromise on behalf of our Customers.

 We started with phone-based authentication services, and as we anticipated changes in attack techniques, we introduced our line of data products.
 Leveraging our insight into the volume of traffic and the data captured by our products, we’ve developed the ability to predict potential fraud based on phone attributes, machine learning algorithms, data and patterns in behavior and traffic.

 At Telesign, privacy is in our DNA – it is embedded in everything that we do in service to our Customers and taken very seriously by all Telesign employees.
 In this Privacy Whitepaper, we will provide an in-depth explanation of Telesign’s privacy practices, including a detailed review of our compliance program with applicable privacy laws.
 Although this Whitepaper considers certain market-specific laws and regulations, privacy practices described within are complied with and enforced globally by all Telesign staff and providers, to the extent they process Personal Data on our behalf.

 It is impossible for us to discuss rules for Personal Data unless we are sure that we are all talking about the same thing.
 Where appropriate, some terms may be explained in context, but other more fundamental terms are defined below.